Ambiguous Dynamic Treatment Regimes: A Reinforcement Learning Approach: Performance Analyses: Numerical Results

+Table \ref{Table:Observations} describes the observed patient covariates (observations) and their levels.
+As the table shows, some of these observations are time-varying.
+Furthermore, most of them are dichotomized to high versus low level values.
+However, the medical tests used to measure the blood glucose (FPG and Hb1Ac) and the lowest concentration of tacrolimus in the patient's body---a quantity known as {\em trough level} or $C_0$---have three levels.
+These levels are defined based on both the medical literature and the practice at our partner hospital.
 Tables \ref{Table:States} and \ref{Table:Actions} show the patients' latent states and physicians' actions/prescriptions during each visit post-transplant, respectively.
 Latent states described in Table \ref{Table:States} are summary variables that describe the main condition of the patient in terms of decision-making related to use of an immunosuppressive drug (e.g., tacrolimus) and insulin therapy (i.e., the actions in Table~\ref{Table:Actions}).
 These patient summary variables are, however, hidden to physicians, since physicians can only rely on medical tests, which have a wide range of false-positive and false-negative errors.
 In particular, blood glucose levels are measured by two medical tests {\em Fasting Plasma Glucose} (FPG) and {\em Hemoglobin A1c} (HbA1c), which are subject to false-positive and false-negative errors.
 Similarly, the concentration of immunosuppressive drugs is measured through tests such as {\em Abbott Architect} and {\em Magnetic Immunoassay}, which are error-prone.

 \textbf{Data Pre-processing Steps.} Our data set includes information related to patients' follow-up visits during months 1, 4, and 12 post transplantation.
 However, for the goals of this study, we make use of the same data preprocessing steps as those in \citep{Boloori2020}.
 In particular, we use imputation to replace missing values \citep[see also][]{Munshi2021} and also make use of cubic spline interpolation to create a test bed with clinical history of patients for months 1 to 12 after transplant.
 That is, for the purpose of this study, we consider monthly visits that occur for a year post-transplant.
 Thus, we let $T\teq 12$ and $\MT\teq\{1,2,\cdots, 12\}$.
 The imputed data includes the 13 variables listed in Table \ref{Table:Observations} for each of the 407 patients and every month during a year of follow-up post-transplant (a total of $13\times 407\times 12=63,492$ data points).